 How to Track Your Weight Training Progress

-We’ve put together instructions and protocols for weight training programs.
-And–we’ve even made a downloadable sheet for you to use.
-You can download a copy of the tracker here or a PDF version here.
+We’ve put together protocols for weight training programs and how to track your student/athlete’s weight training progress.
+There is a downloadable sheet for you to use, which can be accessed as a Drive download here or a PDF version here.

-The instructions and protocols for weight training program & progress tracking
+Instructions and protocols for weight training program & progress tracking:

 • Flexibility is measured in two areas, upper and lower body.

-• Upper extremity flexibility is measured with the student/athlete lying down in the prone position with his/her arms stretched out to the sides at a 90° angle with the torso.
+• Upper extremity flexibility is measured with the athlete lying down in the prone position.
+Their arms are stretched out to the sides at a 90° angle with the torso.
 Without assistance he/she lifts arms off the floor as far as possible.
-Measure the distance, ( D -distance, O -off, F -floor),between the floor and the wrist.
+Measure the distance ( D -distance, O -off, F -floor) between the floor and the wrist.

-• It is recommended that the measurements taken for each of the areas listed above are done when the student/athlete is warmed up properly.
-A good measure for this is if he/she is sweating before hand.
-This can be accomplished by jogging, running bleachers, jumping rope, etc.
+• We recommend that the measurements are done when the athlete is properly warmed up.
+A good measure for this is if they are sweating before hand.
+Jogging, running bleachers, jumping rope, etc. are all great warm-up options.

-• It is further recommended that each of the weight lifting components of the Progress Tracking measure where the student/athlete is at this juncture in the school year.
-Student/athletes should be encouraged to increase the amount of weight they lift when the last repetition of the last set becomes easy.
-This will ensure that the student/athlete is continually challenged and making gains in strength and endurance.
-This approach will also eliminate the need to “max out” which is where most injuries occur during weight training regimens.
+• Each of the weight lifting components of the Progress Tracking measure where the athlete is at this juncture in the school year.
+They will be encouraged to increase the amount of weight they lift when the last repetition of the last set becomes easy.
+This promotes a progressive challenge, and will help in making gains to strength and endurance.
+Additionally, it will also eliminate the need to “max out,” which is where most injuries occur during weight training regimens.

-• The varied components of this Progress Tracking allow the coach to make sure the student/athlete is making progress in all of the areas that are essential in any athletic endeavor or sport.
-Whether the sport is Football, Baseball, Soccer, Volleyball, Tennis or Golf, a combination of speed, quickness, vertical leap, flexibility and arm speed are areas that define athleticism.
+• The varied components of this Progress Tracking allow the coach to ensure progress in all of the areas that are essential in any athletic endeavor.
+Whether the sport is football, baseball, soccer, volleyball, tennis, or golf a combination of speed, quickness, vertical leap, flexibility, and arm speed are areas that define athleticism.

-• Please pass these records on to the student/athlete’s coach for his or her next school year.
-This way they will be able to track and see where their new student/athlete has progressed from!
+• Please pass these records on to the athlete’s coach for his or her next school year.
+This way they will be able to track and see the progress their new athlete has made over time!

 Keep this in mind

-When a student athlete is trying out for a college football team, the strength test isn’t how much can you lift.
-It is how many times can you lift 185 pounds.
+When an athlete is trying out for a college football team, the strength test isn’t how much you can lift.
+The test is how many times you can lift 185 pounds.

-For professional football teams, it is how many times can you lift 225 pounds.
-The focus is not only the amount, but how many times because you need strength and stamina to succeed at those levels.
+For professional football teams, it’s how many times can you lift 225 pounds.
+The focus is not only the amount, but the ability to perform repetitions because you need strength and stamina to succeed at those levels.

-If we could build a weight training program in middle and high schools that would focus on proper form, stamina, strength and flexibility you would see an enormous decrease in the number of injuries each year and a massive increase in athlete’s athleticism!
+If we could build a weight training program in middle and high schools that focus on proper form, stamina, strength and flexibility, you would see an enormous decrease in injuries each year.
+There would also be a massive increase in athleticism!

 Imagine having kids do the standard lifts but with the amount of weight they could do 35 times with good form.
 Then continue lifting that amount until they could do it 50 times with good form.